-(a) Screening shall be by either;

-- (i) a solid wall of not less than 2m in height, or - (ii) landscape planting to a minimum depth of 3m and a minimum height of not less than 2m (the screen must be a minimum of 1.6m high at time of planting, but must have achieved a height of 2m within 2 years), or - (iii) a permeable fence (ie. trellis or chain mesh) in conjunction with planting (ie. vines and creepers) which will fully screen the site.
+- (a) Screening shall be by either; - (i) A solid wall of not less than 2m in height, or - (ii) Landscape planting to a minimum depth of 3m and a minimum height of not less than 2m (the screen must be a minimum of 1.2m high at time of planting, but must have achieved a height of 2m within 2 years), or - (iii) A permeable fence (i.e. trellis or chain mesh) in conjunction with planting (i.e. vines and creepers) which will fully screen the site.

-Such screening is to be maintained in good order at all times.
+Such screening is to be maintained in good order at all times and maintenance planting shall be undertaken in the current or next planting season to achieve this.

 - (b) Where an activity proposes landscape planting as a form of screening a landscape plan shall be submitted for Council's consideration.
-In considering an application Council shall have regard to the following: - (i) Landscaping must have a minimum width of 3m exclusive of site access for pedestrians and vehicles at the frontage including provision for sight lines. - (ii) There must be a variety of vegetation both in size and character having considered: - the character of the building or activity on site. - the character of adjacent properties. - the scale of any parking areas to be screened. - potential shadowing in winter of adjacent residential or rural properties or public reserves. - underground and overground services. - suitability of the species to the location. - suitability of the species to the maintenance and watering plan. - effects on the safety and efficiency of the roading network. - (iii) The proposed landscape plan is to be certified by an appropriately qualified person as being an appropriate screening and one that will be hardy. - (iv) Council shall apply a bond for three years to ensure the establishment and maintenance of the landscaping.
+In considering an application Council shall have regard to the following: - (i) Landscaping must have a minimum width of 3m exclusive of site access for pedestrians and vehicles at the frontage including provision for sight lines. - (ii) There must be a variety of vegetation both in size and character having considered: - The character of the building or activity on site; - The character of adjacent properties; - The scale of any parking areas to be screened; - Potential shadowing in winter of adjacent residential or rural properties or public reserves; - Underground and overground services; - Suitability of the species to the location; - Suitability of the species to the maintenance and watering plan; - Effects on the safety and efficiency of the roading network. - (iii) The proposed landscape plan is to be certified by an appropriately qualified person as being an appropriate screening and one that will be hardy. - (iv) Council shall apply a bond for three years to ensure the establishment and maintenance of the landscaping.
 The bond shall be directly related to the actual capital and labour costs of the work.

-4C.5.3.2 Screening in Industrial Zones
+4C.5.3.2 Screening in Industrial and Commercial Zones